Symphony No. 63 (Haydn)

 The Symphony No. 63 in C major, Hoboken I/63, is a symphony by Joseph Haydn written sometime between 1779 and 1781.

 It is often known by the title of the second movement, La Roxelane, named for Roxelana, the influential wife of Suleiman the Magnificent of the Ottoman Empire.
 This second movement was originally part of Haydn's incidental music for Charles Simon Favart's stage work Soliman der zweite (or Les Trois Sultanes) in which Roxelana was a character.

 Instrumentation

 There are two versions of this symphony: the so-called "first version" is scored for flute, two oboes, two bassoons, two French horns, two trumpets, timpani, and strings, while the "second version" has the same scoring but with only one bassoon and no trumpets or timpani.
-Part of the reason for this rescoring was the departure of bassoonist Ignatz Drobny from Eszterháza, leaving Haydn's orchestra with only one bassoon.
+Part of the reason for this re-scoring was the departure of bassoonist Ignatz Drobny from Eszterháza, leaving Haydn's orchestra with only one bassoon.